iPlug2/iPlug2/Examples/IPlugSvelteUI/README.md

 # IPlugSvelteUI
-A basic volume control effect plug-in which uses a platform web view to host a Svelte UI.
+A basic volume control effect plug-in which uses a platform web view to host a Svelte UI, written using Svelte and typescript.
-Svelte is a modern JavaScript framework for building user interfaces.
-Svelte files have a `.svelte` extension and must be compiled to JavaScript before they can be used.
+Svelte is a modern framework for building user interfaces.
+Svelte files have a `.svelte` extension and must be compiled to JavaScript before they can be used, this can be done using Vite which also allows for hot reloading during development.

 ### Setup Instructions